 To pay by cheque, fill in the on-line form and choose the ‘Pay by Cheque’ option.

-The loop at the Living Prairie Museum is 1.64 miles around (official measuring to occur before race day).
-It is mostly single track with about 15% mowed double track and about 80 metres of asphalt.
+The loop at the Living Prairie Museum is 3.3km.
+It is mostly single track with about 15% mowed double track and about 200 metres of asphalt.
+Check out this recent blog post for all the course details.

-In addition to the typical aid station fare you would find at an ultra (think carby smorg in the forest!) we will have a great BBQ to fill you up when your race is over.
+In addition to the typical aid station fare you would find at an ultra (think carby smorg in the forest!) we will have a fresh hot pizza from Papa Murphy’s on Grant made fresh on site to fill you up when your race is over.